MetaBloxIO/metablox-did-resover/doc/did-method-spec.md

 ## Relationship to ERC1056

-The subject of a `did:ethr` is mapped to an `identity` Ethereum address in the ERC1056 contract.
+The subject of a `did:metablox` is mapped to an `identity` Ethereum address in the ERC1056 contract.
 When dealing with public key identifiers, the Ethereum address corresponding to that public key is used to represent the controller.

-The controller address of a `did:ethr` is mapped to the `owner` of an `identity` in the ERC1056.
+The controller address of a `did:metablox` is mapped to the `owner` of an `identity` in the ERC1056.
 The controller address is not listed as the [DID `controller`](https://www.w3.org/TR/did-core/#did-controller) property in the DID document.
 This is intentional, to simplify the verification burden required by the DID spec.
 Rather, this address it is a concept specific to ERC1056 and defines the address that is allowed to perform Update and